 Yes you do, and please be as detailed as you can.
 This is very important for the payment of your royalties and also for the ingestion of your video clips into the DJ Central library.
 Where possible we like to make sure that all artists, performers, actors and support staff that go into making a video clip are properly credited.

 How do we make income from the license of our video clip to DJ Central ?

-DJ Central TV is in the business of making a weekly 1.5 hour TV show that we syndicate all over the world.
-As at April 2013, we have syndicated the show to the following networks, digital retailers, and digital media content platforms:
+DJ Central TV is in the business of making a weekly 1.5-hour TV show that we syndicate all over the world.
+Since April 2013, we have syndicated the show to the following networks, digital retailers, and digital media content platforms: